henrik/thepugautomatic.com-eleventy/src/site/posts/2020-06-12-the-case-for-multiple-anonymous-function-bodies.md

 def present_result(:error), do: "Failure!"
 ```

-It's perhaps less well know that the same applies to anonymous functions.
+It's perhaps less well known that the same applies to anonymous functions.
 You can use this to simplify situations where you'd otherwise use `case`.

 For example, instead of: